-Cruising safely at over 500 mph and around 35,000 feet above the ground is possible only if you have the most resourceful flight crew on board.
-However, you'd be naive if you believed nothing is being kept from you inside an airplane because it's not just the hotel staff who keep secrets from their guests.
+Cruising safely at over 500 mph and around 35,000 feet above the ground is possible only if you are on a plane with the most resourceful flight crew.
+However, you'd be naive if you believed nothing is being kept from you inside an airplane because it's not just the hotel staff who keep secrets from their guests!

 1.)
 Overworked pilots in the cockpit

 Rules say that pilots can't be flying for more than 8 hours out of their 24-hour work cycle, but it's not that simple.
 Completing post-flight formalities, driving to hotel, having food, meeting a friend, driving back to work, attending to aircraft maintenance whenever required, pre-flight checks; it all consumes a lot of time.
 Guess what, the flight crew would never tell you if there's a not-so-well-rested pilot in the cockpit flying the plane.
 You may, however, "relax".

 You and your gang board the plane and feel so excited to find half of the seats empty, for you can sit anywhere, even take up all the seats in a row.
 But if you thought no one is watching what you doing, you are absolutely wrong.
 Make a mischief and they'll instantly know, thanks to the hidden surveillance cameras on almost all modern aircraft.

 3.)
 Armed sky marshals and handcuffs on board